justinwols88/Assignment-Bootstrap-Basics-Utilities-Forms-and-Components/README.md

-Knowledge Check | Bootstrap Basics, Utilities, Forms, and Components
+# Knowledge Check | Bootstrap Basics, Utilities, Forms, and Components OVERVIEW: This assignment will assess your understanding of Bootstrap concepts covered in Module 5.
+You’ll apply Bootstrap utilities, forms, tables, images, and components to create a fully functional, responsive web page

-OVERVIEW: This assignment will assess your understanding of Bootstrap concepts covered in Module 5.
-You’ll apply Bootstrap utilities, forms, tables, images, and components to create a fully functional, responsive web page.
+NOTE: AI was used to orginize and comment on the on the function of each css.

 INSTRUCTIONS: In VS Code, complete the following tasks in your .html and .css files.

 Create a New Webpage Using Bootstrap:
-Set up a basic HTML file with the Bootstrap CDN linked in the <head> section.
+Set up a basic HTML file and include the Bootstrap CDN in the document header.
 Use a container or container-fluid to structure your layout.

 Part 1: Form Creation and Layout